 If two years worth of lockdown walks hasn’t put you off, why not head to the great outdoors for a romantic stroll?
 It’s one of the few free things to do in Glasgow for Valentine’s Day, after all!
 With a plethora of pretty parks and city walks, not only is it great for mental health purposes, but it’s also a good way to catch up away from your phones, laptops and the TV.

-2. Listen to romantic favourites at this special Valentine’s candlelight concert
+2. Listen to unique tributes to Joe Hisaishi at this special candlelight concert

-“O Romeo, Romeo, wherefore art thou Romeo?”
-Well, at this candlelight concert in Glasgow you can enjoy an evening dedicated to the star-crossed lovers, Romeo and Juliet.
-Listen to a selection of romantic classical favourites composed by the likes of Tchaikovsky and Puccini, with the beautiful surroundings of Òran Mór bathed in candlelight.
-You don’t need to know all things classical music to enjoy the evening; simply sit back and savour the stunning pieces you’ll hear.
+At this candlelight concert in Glasgow you can enjoy an evening dedicated to Joe Hisaishi.
+Listen to a selection of classic favourites from iconic Studio Ghibli films, with the beautiful surroundings of Òran Mór bathed in candlelight.
+So, simply sit back and savour the stunning pieces you’ll hear.
 Grab your tickets to this candlelight concert here.

 3. Have a go at indoor car racing followed by a round of crazy golf